AustinDev16/coding-exercises/mobile/map-locations/README.md

 The architecture of the app consists of a networking layer, models of the data objects, and the view/view model.

 The networking layer conforms to a protocol `LocationService`.
 Any data provider that conforms to that protocol can be used or swapped into the app.
-It provides flexibilty both in offering a easy to use mock data for quickly building the UI and in more complex apps, being able to swap out a new network layer without needing to update large portions of the app code, if at all.
-Today it's backed by Github file hosting, tomorrow it's a rest endpoint, the UI is none the wiser.
+It provides flexibilty both in offering an easy to use mock data for quickly building the UI and in more complex apps, being able to swap out a new network layer without needing to update large portions of the app code, if at all.
+Today it's backed by Github file hosting, tomorrow it's a rest endpoint: the UI is none the wiser.
 Views in the app expect a networking interface which is injected at the top level (`LocationsApp.swift`)

 SwiftUI is a declarative framework, so I store state related to the UI mostly on the SwiftUI view itself.
 I chose to also use a view model to better organize logic around filtering, but mark it as `@Observable`, which means any properties referenced by it in the SwiftUI view will update automatically when changed, just as any View property marked by `@State` would do.